 Trash Queen is an extremely small business, ran by two people (myself, Paige and my partner, Alison).
 We are both leftists with strong ethics and do what we can to make sure that our business reflects what we want to see in the world.
-All of our clothing is handmade to order or produced in extremely small batches to cut down on waste and ensure that our pieces are all going to homes that will love them rather than contributing to a landfill.
+All of our clothing is either made to order in-house or produced externally in extremely small batches to cut down on waste and ensure that our pieces are all going to homes that will love them rather than contributing to a landfill.

 Trash Queen is organized more like a traditional fashion model and organized by yearly or bi-yearly collections, with the occasional single product release.
 We are not a fast fashion brand--our products are not driven by fleeting social media trends, we do not release new products daily or weekly, and we consider quality over quantity in terms of designs and releases.
 Designing via collections also allows us to stay true to our roots as an artist led brand--meaning most of these collections are conceptual, inspired by specific things that are meaningful to us.
 We hope that in keeping true to this we can make pieces that feel like wearable art, that you can relate to and delight in and incorporate into your personal style, instead of something that is temporary and disposable.